Collaborating to improve the health and well being of young women in the South.

 What is your biggest challenge?

-Why are you involved in/interested in Every Woman Southeast?
+Why are you involved in Every Woman Southeast?

-If you had a million dollars what would you do with it?
+If you were to get $1 million dollars what would you do with it?